 This course will help you manage positive interaction with people who have an Autistic Spectrum Disorders (ASD) and provide you with an understanding of ASD and how it may manifest itself.
 It will also provide you with an understanding of treatments/care and show you how ASD can be recognised/diagnosed.
 You will also learn how you can improve and enhance the experiences for people with an ASD that they come into contact with and understand why ASD awareness is important not only on a personal basis but also for your respective organisations.

-- Provide you with an understanding of what organisations and resources are available to help both you and service users
+This course will also provide you with an understanding of what organisations and resources are available to help both you and service users.

 What is autism?

 - A brief history with some fact and figures